MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[RemediatedDeviceCount <Int32?>]`: Number of remediated devices
   - `[UnknownDeviceCount <Int32?>]`: Number of unknown devices

-DEVICECONFIGURATIONS <IMicrosoftGraphDeviceConfiguration1[]>: The device configurations.
+DEVICECONFIGURATIONS <IMicrosoftGraphDeviceConfiguration[]>: The device configurations.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment1[]>]`: The list of assignments for the device configuration profile.
+  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment[]>]`: The list of assignments for the device configuration profile.
     - `[Id <String>]`: Read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.